 What can you tell us about the history of the business?

 Amy: “The company was founded 46 years ago by my father, Andrew Hoskings, and his business partner Robin Nettle.
 Previously, they had both been working for a machine manufacturer when they started repairing local people’s machinery in their spare time.
 Eventually, they rented a small unit where they continued with the repairs and the business just kept on growing.
 In 1999, they bought their first premises and then gradually expanded to four sites across Winchester, Liss and Sunningdale.
-I’ve personally been with the company for 16 years and Robin’s son are now part of the business as well.”
+I’ve personally been with the company for 16 years and Robin’s son is now part of the business as well.”

 What sets you apart from other dealers?